At-Home Insemination: A 5-Step Guide

-Yes!
-If a home insemination is a suitable option for you, frozen sperm can be shipped straight to your doorstep.
-Or you may be wondering if you can use a known donor and inseminate with fresh sperm.
+You may also be wondering if you can use a known donor and inseminate with fresh sperm.
 Yes, but you absolutely need legal agreements in place when using a know donor.

 ICI typically has lower success rates than intrauterine insemination (IUI), but the comfort of being in your own home versus a clinic make it a worthwhile option.
 However, performing a home insemination isn’t the right move for everyone.